regehr/compiler-crashes/README.md

 The interestingness test assumes that an environment variable TEST_COMPILER_HOME points to the directory containing the old compiler verisons.
 It must be set or the test will not work.
-Additionally, there are three optional environment variables:
+Additionally, there are four optional environment variables:
 - TEST_TIME_LIMIT : if set, kill the compiler if it runs longer than the specified number of seconds
 - TEST_FILE_LIMIT : if set, kill the compiler if it emits more than the specified number of bytes of output
 - TEST_RAM_LIMIT : if set, kill the compiler if it uses more than the specified number of bytes of RAM
+- TEST_DEBUG : if set, emit some debugging output that may help in diagnosing interestingness tests that are not behaving properly

-Everything should work if these values are respectively set to 60 (1 minute), 1000000 (1 MB), and 6000000000 (6 GB).
+Everything should work if the resource limit values are respectively set to 60 (1 minute), 100000000 (100 MB), and 6000000000 (6 GB).
+Be careful with these since it's a pain to debug compilers that get killed by resource limits.
+Really, you probably do not need to bother with these limits at all.

-Turn off ASLR before trying to reproduce crashes.
+You should turn off ASLR before trying to reproduce crashes.

 --------------------------------------------------------------------

-to get old GCC versions to build:
+To get old GCC versions to build:

 changed line 62 of /usr/include/x86_64-linux-gnu/bits/siginfo.h to: